-The main impact CIPS can report on when it comes to Human Rights is through the products and services we offer our members and the wider public.
-Sustainability - which covers social aspects of employees, local communities, and workers in Supply Chains - is embedded in our qualification and more specifically in products such as the CIPS Sustainability Index (aimed at organisational Sustainability), and the Sustainable Procurement review (aimed at improving the sustainability skills and impact of the Procurement team).
-We have a whole raft of publicly available guidance, from what is Sustainability and how it can be implemented, to what is modern day Slavery and how it can be identified and largely eradicated in Supply Chains.
-We also offer training in various aspects of Sustainability.
-Sustainability and people development are also threaded through our corporate Certification programme, which looks at how the Procurement practice is set up and run in Organisations.
+The main impact CIPS can report on when it comes to human rights is through the products and services we offer our members and the wider public.
+Sustainability - which covers social aspects of employees, local communities, and workers in supply chains - is embedded in our qualifications and more specifically in products such as the CIPS Sustainability Index (aimed at organisational sustainability), and the Sustainable Procurement review (aimed at improving the sustainability skills and impact of the procurement team).
+We have a whole raft of publicly available guidance, from what is sustainability and how it can be implemented, to what is modern day slavery and how it can be identified and largely eradicated in supply chains.
+We also offer training in various aspects of sustainability.
+Sustainability and people development are also threaded through our corporate Certification programme, which looks at how the procurement practice is set up and run in organisations.

-CIPS is lobbying and promoting the Procurement profession to become licenced in recognition that the profession is accountable and expected to deliver.
+CIPS is lobbying and promoting the procurement profession and the 'licence' in recognition that the profession is accountable and expected to deliver.
 Procurement holds vast budgets and has a responsibility to do good in all the regions and sectors it operates in.
-As the largest professional body in the world dedicated to procurement and supply management, CIPS is beholden to lay claim to the assertion that these professions can do good, and bad, in the world and a license would weed out the weaker, less experienced professionals to safeguard consumers, economies, brand reputation and public spending.
+As the largest professional body in the world dedicated to procurement and supply management, CIPS is beholden to lay claim to the assertion that these professions can do good, and bad, in the world and a licence would weed out the weaker, less experienced professionals to safeguard consumers, economies, brand reputation, human safety and public spending.

-CIPS understands the influence and impact that procurement professionals can have on Supply Chains and we have for some time campaigned for the profession to take active steps to remove modern day slavery from Supply Chains.
+CIPS understands the influence and impact that procurement professionals can have on supply chains and we have for some time campaigned for the profession to take active steps to remove modern day slavery from supply chains.
 We have produced extensive guidance on how to identify and tackle this problem.
 In addition we encourage and promote employee and worker rights and have recently been involved with the Equalities Commission to promote the living wage.
-We encourage our members to act responsibly and ethically and have a Member Code of Conduct which all our members are required to sign up to.
+We encourage our members to act responsibly and ethically and have a member code of conduct which all our members are required to sign up to.

 We also have a corporate code of ethics which we encourage organisations to adopt as the foundation for their own ethical policies and procedures.